American Reunion: Plot

 Jim encourages his widower dad Noah to begin dating, so they bring him to Stifler's house party where he meets Stifler's mother, Jeanine.
 Oz admits his continued feelings for Heather; Mia finds out and breaks up with him.
 Jim waits upstairs for Michelle so they can have sex, but Kara again tries to seduce him.
 AJ intervenes and a fight ensues.
 Jim explains the situation to Michelle and states he does not care about Kara, causing both women to leave upset.
 The police arrive and arrest Finch for stealing a motorbike.
 Stifler mocks Finch, and the guys confront him over being a bad friend and his inability to move on from high school.
 Stifler reminds them that they have ignored and avoided him for years.

 The next day, Noah offers Jim advice on repairing his marriage.
 At the reunion, Finch admits that he lied about his travels because he was embarrassed to admit that he has a normal job as a retailer manager and stole the bike from his neglectful boss.
 Feeling guilty about their treatment of Stifler, the guys visit him at work and apologize, solidifying their friendship.
 Stifler confronts his verbally abusive boss and quits.

 The guys returns to the reunion together where Kevin reconciles with Vicky, Finch makes amends to Selena, Oz and Heather choose to be together, and Jim and Michelle finally have sex.
 Stifler is offered work as a wedding planner and is seduced by Finch's mother, Rachel.

 The guys meet up the following day: Oz reveals he is staying in town with Heather; Finch intends to tour Europe with Selena; and Jim apologizes to Kara, who plans to save her virginity for a good man like him.
 Kevin proposes a pact for the group to meet up every year from now on.
 Stifler teases Finch about his mom.

 Cast

 The film's cast, at Harry's Cafe de Wheels in Sydney 2012.

 Production

 Development

-In October 2008, Universal Pictures announced it was planning to produce a fourth theatrically released sequel to the first film.
+In October 2008, Universal Pictures announced it was planning to produce a third theatrically released sequel to the first film.
 In April 2010, the film entered pre-production, with Jon Hurwitz and Hayden Schlossberg signing on to write and direct with plans to reunite the whole cast of the primary series.